ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

    Bi-directional DShot does not work with Rover (`see issue here <https://github.com/ArduPilot/ardupilot/issues/20372>`__) [/site]

-Newer versions of BLHeli32 (32.7 and higher) and BLHeli_S (16.73 and higher) support returning motor RPM values over the Dshot signal line.
-Supporting bi-directional Dshot requires exclusive use of one or more DMA channels and thus not all versions of ArduPilot support it.
-Versions that support bi-directional Dshot natively are listed below.
+Newer versions of BLHeli32 (32.7 and higher) and BLHeli_S (16.73 and higher) support returning motor RPM values over the DShot signal line.
+Supporting bi-directional DShot requires exclusive use of one or more DMA channels and thus not all versions of ArduPilot support it.
+Versions that support bi-directional DShot natively are listed below.
 For other autopilots please load the ArduPilot firmware version ending in "-bdshot".

 - BeastF7, BeastF7v2, BeastH7, BeastH7v2
 - FlywooF745, FlywooF745Nano